srlasher/pdstools/Home.md

 - Polars for faster data processing

 ### Optional dependencies
-- Sklearn for AUC calculation in cdh_utils
 - Dot for visualising ADM Trees

 ### Compatibility
-The current version of the Python files is tested on Python versions 3.7, 3.8 and 3.10.
+The current version of the Python files is tested on Python versions 3.8 and 3.9 and 3.11.
 We recommend using plain notebooks or notebooks within VSCode's notebook editor.

 ## Using the Python tools